 Idempotency and safety (nullipotentcy) are guarantees that server applications make to their clients and the world.
-It is a contract defined by the HTTP standard that developers must adhere to when implementing RESTful APIs over HTTP.
+It is a contract defined by the HTTP standard that developers must adhere to when implementing REST APIs over HTTP.
 An operation doesn’t automatically become idempotent or safe just because it is invoked using the

 GET method, if it isn’t implemented in an idempotent manner.
 A poorly written server application might use

 GET methods to update a record in the database or to send a message to a friend (I have seen applications that do this.)
 This is a really, really bad design.